debashisbarman/Simpletron/README.md

 # Building Your Own Compiler
-This is a hobby project discussed in assigned in "C : How To Program, 6th Edition" by "Deitel and Deitel" (Exercise 7.27-7.29 and 12.26-12.36).
+This is a hobby project discussed in "C : How To Program, 6th Edition" by "Deitel and Deitel" (Exercise 7.27-7.29 and 12.26-12.36).